RyanNavillus/Syllabus/docs/_sources/modules/syllabus.core.task_interface.rst.txt

 Task Interface
 ==============

 Each environment will define tasks in a different way.
-A "task" might be the environment seed, an intialization argument, or an entirely different subclass.
+A "task" might be the environment seed, an initialization argument, or an entirely different subclass.
 The `TaskEnv`_ and `TaskWrapper`_ provides a simple interface to change the task of an environment.

 A task wrapper defines allows an existing environment to change its task when `reset()` is called.
 It can be used to map tasks from the task space to actual environment configurations, or to add entirely new tasks to an environment.